nikitodos/beginnerswebdesign/README.md

-# Introductory Web Design course
+# Introduction to Web Design

 This course aims to introduce the main instruments used in web design, with special emphasis on HTML, CSS and JavaScript languages.